Preserving a Prototype: Buckminster Fuller’s Dymaxion House

 While one may accept the notion that the Dymaxion House exists independently of a site, there is the issue of whether it belongs indoors or outdoors.
 Regarding long term preservation of the original building fabric, choosing to locate the prototype outdoors would have posed problems due to vulnerability to further deterioration.
 Fuller combined dissimilar metals for expediency during the prototyping phase and had no intention that the prototype would be exposed to the weather for many years.
 The advanced corrosion of components of the Graham’s Wichita House demonstrated the fragility of the prototype in an outdoor environment.
 Merely placing an aluminum object indoors reduces its corrosion rate by a factor of one thousand.(13) As the Dymaxion House shares many similarities with aircraft, and as aviation collections are often exhibited indoors to provide favorable environmental conditions, there exist precedents for exhibiting the structure indoors.

 Regarding the interpretation of the house based on historical accuracy, archival documents demonstrate that the two prototypes from late 1945 and early 1946 are the versions of the Dymaxion House most closely associated with the designer Fuller.
 Of these two prototypes, it is the first one that was most fully developed.
-It was built indoors, furnished as a model home, and professional models posed for photographs that were published in Life, Fortune, and other magazines.
+It was built indoors, furnished as a model home, and professional models posed for photographs that were published in Life, Fortune, and other magazines (figure 3).
 One could argue that the location of the Dymaxion House inside the Henry Ford Museum as an exhibit is a sympathetic interpretation of Fuller’s most complete original prototype displayed inside the factory in Wichita.
 The decision to conserve and restore the building at an indoor site provides both favorable environmental conditions for the longevity of the historic artifact and an opportunity for an accurate and appropriate interpretation of the building.

 The most common material in the Dymaxion House, and the one that posed the greatest conservation challenge, is aluminum.
 The aluminum-copper alloys(14) are those typically used in World War II aircraft.
 The lightweight material was used in every possible application: the “deck” (floor structure), “carlins” (purlins), “gores” (roof panels), “skin” (walls), the “ventilator” (cupola), and even the closets.
 The alloy has a 4 percent copper content and was developed to provide increased strength.
 However, the addition of copper is at the expense of corrosion resistance.
 Many of the aluminum alloy components in the Dymaxion House are clad with a layer of pure aluminum.
 This cladding technique is the process of plating the alloy with a layer of pure aluminum in order to decrease corrosion susceptibility.
 There were a variety of fabrication techniques: rolled products, extrusions, and die-stamped pieces.
 The condition of the various aluminum parts ranged from excellent to poor.
 The corrosion included galvanic corrosion,(15) filiform corrosion,(16) and severe exfoliation corrosion.(17)